jbdamask/wkid-smaaht/README.md

     ```
     ./scripts/create_ECR_repo_and_push_container.sh
-    Enter your repository name: chat-aws-slack
+    Enter your AWS account ID: <your account id>
-    Enter your region: \<your AWS region\>
+    Enter your AWS region: \<your AWS region\>
-    Enter your account ID: <your account id>
     ```

+    This will:
+        1. Create an Elastic Container Registry repo called "chat-aws-slack", if it doesn't exist
+        2. Build an image from the dockerfile
+        3. Push the image to the ECR repo
-    This will take a couple of minutes to run (if you encounter an error, paste it into ChatGPT and see if you can troubleshoot).
-When finished, get the URI for the repo and save it for later
+    It can take a couple of minutes to run.
+When finished, note the URI for the repo and save it for later

     ```
     aws ecr describe-repositories --repository-names chat-aws-slack --query 'repositories[0].repositoryUri' --output text